rasdarps/Data-Analytics-Projects/README.md

 # Data Analytics Projects
-This repository is a collection of all my Data Analysis Projects
+This repository is a collection of all my Data Analysis Projects using PowerBI

 **Toolsets:**
 - Advanced Excel
 - PowerBI
 - SQL
-- Python

 **Dataset sources**